 For most plants, the best course is to amend as little as possible.
 A plant's root system will grow much wider than the visible top of the plant, so amending a planting hole only benefits the plant the first year or two.
-In the long run, heavily amending the hole may actually keep the plant's
+In the long run, heavily amending the hole may actually keep the plant's roots from moving beyond the hole, stunting the plant.
+If your soil is particularly wet or dry, adding organic matter at planting can be a good idea, but working that into a large area before digging the planting hole is more effective.
+If the soil is very wet, building a low, wide mound on top of the soil works better than amending the hole.

 Varieties native to the PNW.
 Deer resistant.
 Plants that deer tend not to browse.

-Drought tolerant.
+Orought tolerant.
 Plants that can handle no to low summer irrigation once established.
 Plants tolerant of heavy and winter wet soils.
 Plants that make good hedges, can be easily sheared for density and size control.
 Good hedges make good neighbors.